-- Students do not need to know the language, expect in a few countries; however some level of competency is helpful.
+- Students do not need to know the language, except in a few countries; however some level of competency is helpful.

-- Lions of Michigan has a relationship with many foreign countries.
-The young adult picks the countries he/she would like to visit.
-Some include Japan, Australia, Germany, France, Spain, Sweden, and Finland.
+- Lions of Michigan has a relationship with picks the countries he/she would like to visit.
+Some include Japan, Austria, Germany, France, Spain, Sweden, Finland, Australia, and New Zealand.

 - The young adult may be responsible for his/her airline fees and fees associated with the cultural experience.
 However, many Lions clubs help support the young adult financially after the young adult is linked with a club.
 Connections with clubs are made through the District Chair.
 Once a connection is made, the young ambassador should visit a club meeting and could participate in an activity or two with the host club.
 Often then the club will give the young adult a check towards the trip.
 Initiative pays off.
 The more the young adult works and participates with a club or clubs, the more is given to the young adult ambassador.
 Many times the trip is totally financed by numerous clubs.